Search term(s):

 There are no short and simple answers to that question, but a few things can be said.

 First of all, and obvious, the wine must not have any actual faults, meaning things that the winemaker never intended.
-Such things can range from “corkiness” (attributed to defects in the cork, but often from other causes) to "Brett" (Brettanomyces, an unwanted yeast type that can infect wines), which is characterized by overwhelming barnyard or fecal aromas; and several more.
+Such things can range from “corkiness” (attributed to defects in the cork, but often from other causes) to "Brett" (Brettanomyces, an unwanted yeast type that can infect wines), which is characterized by overwhelming barnyard or fecal aromas, to oxidation; and several more.
 Such faults are depressingly common (Wikipedia reports that “In a 2005 study of 2800 bottles tasted at the Wine Spectator blind-tasting facilities in Napa, California, 7% of the bottles were found to be tainted”—which works out to almost one per case on average.)
 Lesson: if a given bottle of wine seems surprisingly awful, it may well just be defective, meaning not at all representative.
 (An inability to recognize palpable faults is likely responsible for the occasional amateur-drinker strongly negative score left at places like Wine Searcher for otherwise generally liked wines.)

 (When the waiter or sommelier at a restaurant presents a small sample of a bottle of wine as it is being served at table, the patron is not judging whether the wine is “a good wine”: she or he is only verifying that the wine is free from fault.
 That is why knowledgeable patrons often merely sniff the cork rather than actually taste—defects will almost always leave a perceptible aroma in the cork.)